 A drop is experienced in every assessed topic (Figure 2).
 The greatest loss is seen in Pencil and Paper – multiplication (0.34 years) and the smallest loss is observed in Percentages and Ratio (0.01 years).
 Further research is needed to ascertain the reasons why these topics stand out at either end.

 The difference a summer learning plan can make

-Our research shows that students who engage with Maths-Whizz for 60 minutes per week acquire maths knowledge at 1.5 times the expected rate.
+Our research shows that students who use Maths-Whizz for 60 minutes a week improve their Maths Age™ by, on average, 18 months in their first year of use.
 Extrapolated over the 6-week summer period, students who engage with Maths-Whizz during that time can be expected to advance their learning by nine weeks.
 This amounts to 0.17 years of acquired knowledge, compared to 0.20 years of lost learning for those students not actively engaged in a summer learning plan.